turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * Your app must still be viewable when tested with a colorblind extension
 * You must score as close to 100% in an Accessibility Audit as possible.
 Be prepared to explain any accessibility audits your application is failing.
 * Your HTML must be written semantically and ARIA tags should be used (*ONLY if needed / appropriate*)

-## Extensions

-* Create and implement a new feature for your application (run this by instructors first).
-* Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
-* Create a video of your team navigating through your app via a keyboard and screen reader.
-* Implement an animation using CSS and SASS

 ### Testing
 In addition to your refactoring, you also want to make sure the application is fully tested.
 This means: